jhpyle/docassemble/_docs/scalability.md

 stickiness."
 Keep other settings at their defaults.
 Then click "Create."

 Finally, create a third "Target Group" called `http-redirect`.
-The purpose of this target group is very limited: it will forward any HTTP requests to your HTTPS site.
 Set the "Protocol" to HTTP, set the "Port" to 8081, and set the "VPC" to your default [VPC].
 Under "Health check settings," set the "Protocol" to HTTP and the "Path" to `/health_check`.
 Under "Advanced health check settings," change "Success codes" from 200 to 301.
 This is because all requests to this target group should respond with an [HTTP redirect] response, the code for which is 301.
 Then click "Create."

+The purpose of the `http-redirect` target group is very limited: it will forward any HTTP requests to a special port on your **docassemble** web server, which will return a special "redirect" response that causes the user's browser to be redirected back to the HTTPS listener on your load balancer.

 Then go to the "Load Balancers" section of the [EC2 Console] and create a "Load Balancer."
 Select "Application Load Balancer" as the